Adorable Baby Hippo Facts That Will Melt Your Heart

 They Even Breast Feed Underwater

 As with many mammals, hippos can't process food at first.
-To avoid predators, female hippos breastfeed their babies underwater.
+Again, to avoid predators, female hippos breastfeed their babies underwater.

 The calf's ears and nostrils close off as they usually do when they are submerged, but they can still suckle without breathing by creating a very tight latch.
 How cool is that?